facebook/sapling/_src/introduction/getting-started.md

 no pull requests to update
 ```

 As shown, running `sl pr` creates a pull request (PR) for every commit in your local stack.
 Note this creates "overlapping pull requests," which means each PR uses the associated commit as the head of the PR and `remote/main` as the base.
-Admittedly, this may cause some confusion when reviewing the stack on GitHub, which is why we provide [ReviewStack](../addons/reviewstack.md) as an alternative code review tool.
+Reviewing overlapping pull requests on GitHub can be confusing, so we also provide [ReviewStack](../addons/reviewstack.md) as an alternative code review tool that handles these kinds of pull requests better.

 After you have created an initial series of pull requests using <Command name="pr" sl={true} />, you will likely make local changes to your commits that need to be submitted for review.
 To publish these local changes to GitHub, simply run <Command name="pr" sl={true} /> again to update your existing PRs.
 Note if you have introduced new commits in your stack that are not linked to a PR, <Command name="pr" sl={true} /> will create pull requests for those, as well.

-Admittedly, the "overlapping pull requests" approach may not be an appropriate solution for your project.
+The "overlapping pull requests" approach may not be an appropriate solution for your project.
 To that end, we also support an alternative pull request workflow, <Command name="ghstack" sl={true} />, which avoids the "overlapping pull requests" issue, but may not be an option for all projects.
 See the [Pull Requests section](../git/intro.md#pull-requests) in **Using Sapling with GitHub** to determine which workflow is right for you.

-## Browsing Pull Requests
+## Browsing pull requests

 If you have used Sapling to create pull requests for your commits, then you can use `sl ssl` to include the pull request status in your Smartlog.
 Note that `sl ssl` is not a subcommand, but a built-in alias for `sl smartlog -T {ssl}`: